If you've got it, flaunt it.

 We're closed from

-That's why the crazy golf course and the kiosk will be closed from Monday 15th June to Thursday 17th June 2020.
+The crazy golf course and the kiosk will be closed from Sunday, 20th September to Tuesday 29th September 2020.

 Crazy golf and Corona: